Germany's KfW bank will no longer grant promotional loans to China from 2026

-FRANKFURT/BERLIN : Germany will no longer grant promotional loans to China from 2026, the Federal Development Ministry (BMZ) confirmed on Tuesday, in the latest measure to reduce Germany's strategic dependence on China.
+FRANKFURT/BERLIN: Germany will no longer grant promotional loans to China from 2026, the Federal Development Ministry (BMZ) confirmed on Tuesday (Sep 26), in the latest measure to reduce Germany's strategic dependence on China.

 The German ministry informed the Chinese Ministry of Finance in mid-September of the federal government's decision to permanently stop granting promotional loans to China.